imamhanafi1998/dataMining-p4/README.md

 # dataMining-p4
-Data preparation with pandas for Titanic dataset as work for my Data Mining course Uing Google Colaboratory
+Data preparation with pandas for Titanic dataset as work for my Data Mining course<br>
+Uing Google Colaboratory